freenandes/topo-da-mente/content/note/driving.md

 We stopped at a station, finally.

 It was cloudy, but I was not prepared for the cold.
-I closed the door and looked at her: “I’m going to the bathroom”.
+I closed the door and looked at her.
+“I’m going to the bathroom”.
 “OK”, I said.

 I decided to open the door again and headed to the café.
-The wind was cutting my face and I felt alive.
+The wind was cutting my face, and I felt alive.

 The air was fresh.
 The tarmac was wet.
 I avoided some puddles.